manticoresoftware/manticoresearch/manual/Creating_an_index/Data_types.md

 ## Document ID

-The identificator of a document in the index.
+The identifier of a document in the index.
 Document IDs must be **unique signed positive non-zero 64-bit integers**.
 Note that no negative or zero values are allowed.
 Document IDs are implicit and have no declaration.
 Update operation is forbidden on document ids.

 ## Text